Requirements for Foreign Currency Accounts

 Note that retirees under the “Qualified Retired Persons (QRP) Incentives Act” do not qualify to operate foreign currency accounts.

-All applications are submitted to the Central Bank by Authorized Dealers (domestic banks) and with whom the individual or the legal entity has applied to open the foreign currency account.
+All applications are submitted to the Central Bank by Authorised Dealers (domestic banks) and with whom the individual or the legal entity has applied to open the foreign currency account.
 The Central Bank requires that specific information be provided to validate the identities of the parties involved, to conduct background clearance checks for anti-money laundering purposes, to ensure the transaction is bona fide, and to obtain essential statistics for monitoring purposes to process the application.

 Note: This application must be completed and submitted by your respective domestic bank.

-Requirements for approval of foreign currency account
+Requirements for approval of foreign currency accounts

 The letter of application for foreign currency accounts should be sent to the Central Bank addressed to the Manager of the Exchange Control Department, and should contain the following information: